jbottum/t5pat/langchain_markdown46.md

 # Redirect stderr to /dev/null
 os.system("python t5pat20.py 2>/dev/null")
 ```
-Import the OS package and use the os.environ and os.system methods to disable parallelism and to redirect stderr, which suppresses the warning messages in the script's output.
+This code imports the os package and uses the os.environ and os.system methods to disable parallelism and redirect stderr, which suppresses the warning messages in the script's output.

 ### Load models and pipelines